Professional Dusting and Cleaning Tips

 Homemade Window Cleaner

-A great home made window cleaner that will make your windows shine and will not leave streaks.
-Mix these ingredients a spray bottle:
+Next, this homemade window cleaner will make your windows shine without leaving streaks.
+Mix the following ingredients in a spray bottle:

 - 1 cup distilled white vinegar